simonsobs/acondbs/README.md

 ### Run

-Run with the Flask build-in server for the development.
+Run with the Flask built-in server for the development.
 (Deployment options for proudction are descriped in the [Flask documentation](https://flask.palletsprojects.com/en/1.1.x/deploying/).)

 ```bash
 flask run
 ```

-The above command starts the build-in server that only allows accress from localhost.
+The above command starts the built-in server that only allows accress from localhost.
 It starts the server at the default TCP port, usually `5000`.

 To allow the access from outside, use `--host=0.0.0.0` option.
 The TCP port can be specified by `--port` option.
 For example: